ahmedali5530/pos-frontend/README.md

 - Suppliers management
 - Supports Refunds

+## Other projects
+If you are interested in for restaurant based software, [Checkout my other](https://github.com/ahmedali5530/react-posr) software for demo.

 ## Requirements
 - NodeJs >= 14
 - Any text editor for updating configuration files